eclipse/mita/website/site/content/platforms/integratorsGuide.md

    </extension>
 </plugin>
 ```
 This piece of XML code registers the platform defined in the _myarduino.platform_ file (see ResourceURI) under the ID `platforms.myarduino`.
+In case your _MANIFEST.MF_ file contains an error now, open that file, click on the error marker and select the proposed solution.
+Save that file.
+Your project should have no errors.

 As XML is static, we need to restart the runtime IDE in order to load the new extension.

 After a restart, your new Arduino platform should be visible by any Mita application.
+We can test this by creating a new Mita application:
+- Create a new C project with _File -> New -> Project.. -> C/C++ -> C Project_.
+Name it _my.arduino.app_ and click _Finish_.
-We can test this by creating a Mita application file with _File -> New -> Other.._ and select _Mita -> Mita Application File_.
-As platform choose your new platform _platforms.myarduino_ and click on _Finish_.
+- In the new project, create a Mita application file with _File -> New -> Other.._ and select _Mita -> Mita Application File_.
+The _Platform_ drop-down should now contain an entry for your platform: _platforms.myarduino_.
+Select it and click on _Finish_.
 The newly created file should have the following contents:
 ```
 package my.pkg;

 import platforms.myarduino;
 ```
 Of course, this application does not do anything yet.
-However, we can check that your new platform definition is properly linked with your application by pressing the `[ctrl]` key and clicking on the import statement.
-A hyperlink should be created that opens your platform definition file.

 Please note, at this point your application file might contain an error due to missing code generator contributions.
 Please ignore this error for now.
 We will cover code generation soon.

 ### Writing a platform definition